destroflyer/maniascript/docs/advanced/directives.md

 MyLib::MyFunction();
 ```

-The namespace (in the example above `MyLib`) is freely definable, but of course it's not allowed to specify a name that's conflicting with another one.
+The namespace (in the example above `MyLib`) is freely definable, but of course it's not recommended to specify a name that's conflicting with another one.
+While the ManiaScript compiler actually allows this and in this case, merges the namespaces and shows a warning, this approach is not recommended (see below).

-While heavily discouraged, it's possible to include a script without binding it to a namespace:
+For the same reason (and likewise discouraged), it's possible to include a script without binding it to a specific namespace (and therefore binding it to the global namespace):

 ```ManiaScript
 #Include "MyPath/Library.Script.txt"